richtr/threeVR/README.md

 * `orientationchange` - when the screen orientation changes (e.g. the user rotates their screen from portrait to landscape or vice-versa).
 The current screen orientation can subsequently be read from `controls.screenOrientation`.
 - `userinteractionstart` - when the user starts manually overriding deviceorientation controls by interacting with the renderer DOM element.
 - `userinteractionend` - when the user ends manually overriding deviceorientation controls by interacting with the renderer DOM element.
-- `zoomstart` - when the user manually starts to zoom the scene in the renderer DOM element.
+- `zoomstart` - when the user manually starts zooming the scene in the renderer DOM element.
-- `zoomend` - when the user manually starts to zoom the scene in the renderer DOM element.
+- `zoomend` - when the user manually ends zooming the scene in the renderer DOM element.
-- `rotatestart` - when the user manually starts to rotate the scene in the renderer DOM element.
+- `rotatestart` - when the user manually starts rotating the scene in the renderer DOM element.
-- `rotateend` - when the user manually starts to rotate the scene in the renderer DOM element.
+- `rotateend` - when the user manually ends rotating the scene in the renderer DOM element.

 Example usage:

     controls.addEventListener('userinteractionstart', function() {
-      renderer.domElement.style.cursor = 'move';
+      controls.element.style.cursor = 'move';
     });

     controls.addEventListener('userinteractionend', function() {
-      renderer.domElement.style.cursor = 'normal';
+      controls.element.style.cursor = 'normal';
     });

 ##### removeEventListener(type, callback) #####